J0nasW/emergency-assist/web-dashboard/README.md

-# :hospital: Emergency Assist on GitHub
+# Emergency Assist Web Dashboard
 Accenture Campus Innovation Challenge 2020

 This GitHub-Repository contains all the Code written for the Project Emergency Assist.